awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 **Important**
 Setting the binary logging format to row\-based can result in very large binary log files\.
 Large binary log files reduce the amount of storage available for a DB instance and can increase the amount of time to perform a restore operation of a DB instance\.
-Statement\-based replication can cause inconsistencies between the source DB instance and a Read Replica\.
+Statement\-based replication can cause inconsistencies between the source DB instance and a read replica\.
 For more information, see [ Determination of Safe and Unsafe Statements in Binary Logging](https://dev.mysql.com/doc/refman/5.6/en/replication-rbr-safe-unsafe.html) in the MySQL documentation\.

 **To set the MySQL binary logging format**